carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 Arrays
 ------
 Arrays are not a type in Fortran.
-Being an array is a property of an object, not of a type.
+Being an array is a property of an object or function, not of a type.
 Unlike C, one cannot have an array of arrays or an array of pointers, although can can have an array of a derived type that has arrays or pointers as components.